xprl-gjf/hvips/README.md

 Proof-of-concept only, but functional.
 Includes code for all libvips v8.10.6 operations.
 Sample `hvips-exe` demonstrates applying an inverse transform and saving an image, with no GObject memory leaks.

 Still TODO:
-* Support returning 'flags' values from operations (e.g. `GI.Vips.ForeignFlags`).
+* Add optional parameters to foreign operations (loadImage, saveImage).
+* Add remaining foreign operations (loadImageBuffer, saveImageBuffer, etc).
 * Support custom 'VipsSource' and 'VipsTargets', with callbacks to read/write image data.

-It is also likely that changes will be required to support _mutable_ operations such as the various `DrawXXX` operations.
+* Implement efficient support for _mutable_ operations such as the various `DrawXXX` operations.
 See, for example, [ruby-vips](https://libvips.github.io/libvips/2021/03/08/ruby-vips-mutate.html) and [netvips](https://github.com/kleisauke/net-vips/issues/119) references for this issue.

 ## Quick-start